ZhiyuanChen/DanLing/danling/runner/README.md

 ## Components

-For readability and maintainability, there are three levels of Runner:
+For readability and maintainability, there are three levels of Runner + a RunnerState.

+The RunnerState stores all the information that is critical for a run and is stored in the checkpoint (e.g. `epochs`, `run_id`, etc.).
+With RunnerState and corresponding weights, you can resume a run from any point.

+The Runner contains all runtime information that is irrelevant to the checkpoint (e.g. `world_size`, `rank`, etc.).

+### [`RunnerState`][danling.runner.runner_state.RunnerState]

+[`RunnerState`][danling.runner.runner_state.RunnerState] stores the state of a run.

+All attributes stored in `RunnerState` will be saved in the checkpoint, and thus should be json serialisable.
+Except for `@property` of json serialisable attributes.

-### [`RunnerBase`][danling.runner.bases.RunnerBase]
+### [`RunnerBase`][danling.runner.runner_base.RunnerBase]

-[`RunnerBase`][danling.runner.bases.RunnerBase] gives you a basic instinct on what attributes and properties are provided by the Runner.
+[`RunnerBase`][danling.runner.abstract_base_runner.RunnerBase] gives you a basic instinct on what attributes and properties are provided by the Runner.

 It works in an AbstractBaseClass manner and should neither be used directly nor be inherited from.